 1 Next best alternative-

-what you do in the event you can't find common ground with the party you're negotating with.
+what you do in the event you can't find common ground with the party you're negotiating with.
 The other party always has a next best alternative as well- that's what you're negotiating against.
 Understanding the other party's next best alternative gives you a major sales advantage: you can structure your argument so it's more attractive than their next best option.
-Having a strong next best alternative keeps negotations moving quickly.
-In every negotation, the power lies with the party that is able and willing to walk away from a bad deal.
+Having a strong next best alternative keeps negotiations moving quickly.
+In every negotiation, the power lies with the party that is able and willing to walk away from a bad deal.
 The more attractive your alternatives, the more willing you'll be to walk away from a deal that doesn't serve you, resulting in better deals.

 information about your career (accomplishments, short bio, contact, picture) that fits on one page and can be absorbed with one quick reading.